hyperguild/.github/profile/README.md

 > [!Tip]
 > Even if you don't join the HyperGuild, we recommend you create or join another such guild.
+>
-This is why the blueprint is publicly shared as open source knowledge: we consider each copycat a win for the model, and we welcome improvements from anywhere and anyone.
-We believe the structure
+> This is why our blueprint is publicly shared as open source knowledge (details in "STEAL THIS SPEC" below).

+# Appendix

+## A. STEAL THIS SPEC
+> Make your own guild.

+> we consider each copycat a win for the model,
+> and we welcome improvements from anywhere and anyone.
+>
+> We believe the structure of Reality should be collectively improved for all players.